raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Scary face](images/scary_face.png)

-3. Lastly, you'll need a scary sound to really give them a fright.
-You could use a sound from the Scratch library, or perhaps if you have a microphone you could record your own scary sound!
+3. Lastly, you'll need a scary sound to really give them a shock.
+You could use a sound from the Scratch library, or perhaps if you have a microphone you could record your own scary sound.
+Muhahahaha!

 ## Setting up your Scratch project